More <

 Gastroenteritis - bacterial

-Bacterial gastroenteritis occurs when there is an infection of your stomach and intestines.
-This is due to bacteria.
+Bacterial gastroenteritis occurs when there is a bacterial infection of your stomach or intestines.

 Causes